CodeMuhammed/konvergemedia/README.md

-#DigifyBytes certificate generator
+#Certificate Generator
-This Application auto generates certificates for successful participants of the Google DigifyBytes Africa Program
+This Application auto generates certificates for successful participants of the KNVG Program

 Detailed specifications about implementation will be added soon.